ryan-roemer/sphinx-bootstrap-theme/README.rst

 * `Sphinx Bootstrap Theme`_: This project, with a dark top navbar, using the theme option ``'navbar_class': "navbar navbar-inverse"``.
-* `Django Cloud Browser`_: A Django reusable app for browsering cloud (e.g., Amazon Web Services S3) datastores.
+* `Django Cloud Browser`_: A Django reusable app for browsing cloud datastores (e.g., Amazon Web Services S3).

 The theme demo website also includes an `examples page`_ for some useful illustrations of getting Sphinx to play nicely with Bootstrap (also take a